 » Folder on the Campus Lawn project - in Swedish

-The present project is an interdisciplinary collaboration, including stakeholders, to study lawns from different perspectives as social and ecological phenomenon in order to understand their roles in sustainable urban planning, design and management.
+This project was an interdisciplinary collaboration, including stakeholders, to study lawns from different perspectives as social and ecological phenomenon in order to understand their roles in sustainable urban planning, design and management.
 Ecological knowledge, values and norms influence the management of urban green areas and may thus influence the environmental impact of, biodiversity in and ecosystem services provided by lawns.
 Potential alternative solutions are impossible to find without an understanding of the social motives behind the strong attachment of the modern Western society to lawns.
-The interdisciplinary approach allows us to exchange knowledge between disciplines and to achieve a multi-dimensional understanding of the lawn as a phenomenon.
+The interdisciplinary approach allowed us to exchange knowledge between disciplines and to achieve a multi-dimensional understanding of the lawn as a phenomenon.

 - To examine the motives for decisions about establishment and management of lawns among different stakeholders